 Dental care-related fear is relatively common, with significant fears affecting 10 to 20 percent of U.S. adults.
 At high levels, it can result in delays or complete avoidance of dental treatment, which has consequences for individuals oral and overall health.
 As a result, researchers are aiming to understand the causes and cures of this public health problem.

 This information, along with a well-documented understanding of the important role of prior experiences and environment in causing dental fear, may help us develop new ways to treat dental fear and phobia, Randall said.

-The study was published in Community Dentistry and Oral Epidemiology on October 12.
+The study was published in Community Dentistry and Oral Epidemiology.